pedrovinicio/service-health-monitor/README.md

 ## About the app

--The frontend code is located on "healthmonitor-front" and it was built using [ReactJS](https://reactjs.org/).
+The frontend code is located on "healthmonitor-front" and it was built using [ReactJS](https://reactjs.org/).

--You can see more details about it [HERE](https://github.com/pedrovinicio/service-health-monitor/tree/main/healthmonitor-front)
+You can see more details about it [HERE](https://github.com/pedrovinicio/service-health-monitor/tree/main/healthmonitor-front)

--The backend code is located on "healthmonitor" and it was built using [Vert.x](https://vertx.io/docs/).
+The backend code is located on "healthmonitor" and it was built using [Vert.x](https://vertx.io/docs/).

--You can see more details about it [HERE](https://github.com/pedrovinicio/service-health-monitor/tree/main/healthmonitor)
+You can see more details about it [HERE](https://github.com/pedrovinicio/service-health-monitor/tree/main/healthmonitor)